damms005/laravel-multipay/README.md

 ### Managing Subscriptions (Pause, Cancel, Resume)

 Subscriptions can be paused (temporarily suspended, intended to be resumed later), cancelled (permanently stopped), or resumed.
 Under the hood, both pause and cancel call the provider's "disable" endpoint so the subscription stops renewing; the difference between them is intent, tracked locally via the `status` column.
 Resume calls the provider's "enable" endpoint.

-> **Provider note (Paystack):** Paystack has no native "pause".
-Disabling a subscription stops it from renewing on its next payment date (you'll receive a `subscription.not_renew` event immediately, then `subscription.disable` on the would-be charge date).
-You **cannot** shift the next payment date by an arbitrary number of days — a pause effectively skips the upcoming renewal.
-Re-enabling before the next payment date keeps billing uninterrupted; re-enabling after the period lapses starts a fresh cycle.

 #### Capturing the provider's subscription code and token